Beginnerbakes

 Instructions

-2. In a medium bowl, whisk whole wheat flour, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt until evenly combined.
+2. In a medium bowl, whisk the whole wheat flour, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt until evenly combined.

 Frequently Asked Questions